-7. U. T. System Board of Regents: Approval of proposed appointment of Mr. Robert L. Stillwell as Regental Representative to U. T. Austin Intercollegiate Athletics Council for Men
+7. U. T. System Board of Regents: Approval of appointment of Mr. Robert L. Stillwell as Regental Representative to U. T. Austin Intercollegiate Athletics Council for Men

-Chairman Foster recommends the appointment of Mr. Robert L. Stillwell to the position of Regental Representative to the U. T. Austin Intercollegiate Athletics Council for Men to replace and complete Regent David J. Beck's four-year term, effective immediately.
-If approved, Mr. Stillwell's term will expire on August 31, 2017.
+The Board approved the appointment of Mr. Robert L. Stillwell to the position of Regental Representative to The University of Texas at Austin Intercollegiate Athletics Council for Men to replace and complete Regent David J. Beck's four-year term, effective immediately.
+Mr. Stillwell's term will expire on August 31, 2017.